PotterSu/libCeres_IOS/README.md

 Secondly, I modified both CMakeLists.txt under `root path` and `internal/ceres` to make sure cmake can find Eigen3 we added.

 ## How to Compile
 Follow command below, and you will get libceres.a for IOS platform(armv7 arm64 x86_64) in `ios_build/`
 `cd 3rdParty/eigen3`
 `sh build.sh`
 and you will install Eigen3, and then
 `cd ../../ios_build`
 `sh build.sh`
-and libceres.a will be saved.
+Finally, libceres.a will be saved.